ollls/quartz-h2/README.md

 ```
 Please, refer to for use cases.
 quartz-h2/examples/
-Route DSL is the same as for zio-tls-http, <br>Please refer to that project.
+Route DSL is the same as for zio-tls-http, <br>
 You can easily stream any big file in and out ( GET/POST) with fs2 stream.

 ```scala